University of Wisconsin–Milwaukee: Housing

-There are five university-managed student housing facilities: Cambridge Commons, Kenilworth Square Apartments, Purin Hall, RiverView Residence Hall, and Sandburg Halls.
+There are four university-managed student housing facilities: Cambridge Commons, Kenilworth Square Apartments, RiverView Residence Hall, and Sandburg Halls.

 Sandburg Halls is the largest student residence hall on campus.
 It is a four-tower complex with a capacity of 2,700 students, arranged in three- and four-room suites.
 The North, South, and West towers were built in 1970, with the East tower opening in 2000.
 All East tower suites have full-size kitchens and a dining area.
 Sandburg Hall went through a renovation in the summer of 2008 with the installation of an environmentally friendly roof.
 Following a design by associate professor Jim Walsey, this change was intended to prevent overflows and backups into neighboring homes.
 Facilities inside the building include a cafeteria, fitness center, convenience store, coffee shop, computer lab and a second-run movie theater for residents.
-Sandburg Halls also has space for recreational activities, including grass space, a patio, tennis courts, basketball courts, and sand volleyball.
+Sandburg Halls also has space for recreational activities, including grass space, a patio, basketball courts, and sand volleyball.

-Purin Hall is on the corner of Downer and Kenwood.
-It is a small building housing approximately 50 students in apartment-style suites.

 Kenilworth Square is located a mile south of the main campus and has a capacity of about 330 upper-class, graduate, and older students in one-, two-, and three-bedroom apartments in a converted Ford factory that also houses classrooms, galleries, and studios of the Peck School of the Arts.

 RiverView Residence Hall, opened to first year students in 2008, is located several blocks west of Kenilworth Square and has a capacity of 470 students.
 There are a 24-hour University Housing shuttle, MCTS, and BOSS (Be On the Safe Side, the university shuttle service) running between the residence hall and the main campus.
 First year students can also attend some classes within the residence hall.

 Cambridge Commons is the newest residence hall project, which opened in 2010 and houses 700 residents.
 Approximately 140 spaces are available for returning residents in apartment-style suites to include living rooms and kitchens.
 The remaining spaces are two-room suites with a shared bathroom and refrigerator.
 The lobby features a fireplace lounge, music practice rooms equipped with recording technology, and a computer lab.
 Cambridge is a LEED Gold certified building, with two green roofs, solar panels, and a green courtyard that reduces rain runoff using a 20,000 gallon holding tank.

 All of housing with the exception of Kenilworth Square students are serviced by the Student Housing Administrative Council (SHAC) which is Milwaukee's version of a RHA and is student run.

 In addition to these university-managed residence halls, students also occupy apartments and rental houses in the surrounding neighborhood.
 The Neighborhood Housing Office is available to help students seeking off-campus housing.